Clean Transportation Director

 STCH Advisory Board of Directors

-June has a MBA and a MA in Global Leadership and Sustainable Development from Hawaii Pacific University.
-She is also an accredited Leadership in Energy and Environmental Design (LEED) Green Associate at the US Green Building Council.
-June’s love and respect for plants and animals has been her motivation to seek a career and lifestyle committed to sustainability.
+June is an Energy Analyst with the Hawaii State Department of Business, Economic Development and Tourism.
+June has over 5 years of non-profit experience working in clean transportation, environmental conservation, and energy solutions.
+June has a MBA and a MA in Global Leadership and Sustainable Development from Hawaii Pacific University and is an accredited Leadership in Energy and Environmental Design (LEED) Green Associate at the US Green Building Council.
+June’s love and respect for nature has been her motivation to seek a career and lifestyle committed to sustainability.
 She has been with Honolulu Clean Cities Coalition since 2011.

 UH Manoa - Dept of Urban & Regional Planning (DURP)